Who's Who In The Race For DNC Chair — And Their Plans For Democrats To Win Again

 "We're all saying that we've got to engage a new generation.
 We've all said that we need to get back to the state and local level.
 And so my contention is if we're saying we want engage a new generation, bring in a leader from a new generation.
 If we're saying we want to compete and win in red and purple states, find somebody who's been competing and winning in as red a state as it gets, Mike Pence's Indiana," he told NPR.
 "And if we're recognizing that the solutions are not going to come from Washington, D.C., put in somebody who doesn't get up in the morning and go to an office in Washington, D.C., every day."

-Key endorsements: former Maryland Gov. Martin O'Malley, former DNC chair and Pennsylvania Gov. Ed Rendell, former Ohio Gov. Ted Strickland
+Key endorsements: former Maryland Gov. Martin O'Malley, former DNC Chair and Pennsylvania Gov. Ed Rendell, former Ohio Gov. Ted Strickland

 Sally Boynton Brown